 ESMP includes the monitoring component to be carried out throughout the project operation to detect changes in the key environmental quality parameters, which can be attributed to the project. reports should be also produced at regular time interval to AFD .
 Hence, the internal monitoring activity reports should be produced at a regular time interval throughout the project life.
 During construction period at least one report and annual reports for the operation phase should be prepared and submitted to the competent authority.EALG will have a role, periodically checking ESMP implementation during construction and operation phases and progress reports will be sent by the project management unit to this commission.

-A summary of environmental monitoring plan which basically reveals the aspects to be monitored, method of monitoring, location, frequency, responsible body and the estimated costs are presented in tabular form below
+A summary of environmental monitoring plan which basically reveals the aspects to be monitored, responsible body and the estimated costs are presented in tabular form below.
+The DB contractor will complement this plan in the seven finalized ESIA and ESMP to be produced for each airport.
+The finalized ESMP will also detail monitoring methods and frequency in compliance with the ESHS specifications of the DB contract.

 Table 11.Environmental and Social Management Plan of the Project